-Solving the problem of real-time monitoring of asset health is where National Instruments chose to focus its experience in computer-based measurement.
-Its solution is NI InsightCM Enterprise, a hardware and software combination that provides open access to prescreened, diagnostic-quality, waveform-centric data (Figure 1).
+Solving the problem of real-time monitoring of asset health is where NI chose to focus its experience on computer-based measurement.
+Its solution is NI InsightCM, a hardware and software combination that provides open access to prescreened, diagnostic-quality, waveform-centric data (Figure 1).

-Instead, it straddles IT and factory floor operations technology (OT), focusing on acquiring diagnostic-level waveform data from multiple sensors.
-It then stores data using an open file format so it can be easily accessed by third-party software, allowing InsightCM to be integrated into any installed system.
+The solution is also “end to end” in the sense that it straddles IT and factory floor operations technology (OT).
+It stores data using an open file format so it can be easily accessed by third-party software, allowing InsightCM to be integrated into any installed system.
 Using advanced processing capabilities, InsightCM then enables data filtering and screening at the edge, before sending critical information upstream.

 “The main point is that we provide full access to raw data,” says Burger.
 “Also, extensive sensor connectivity options help companies integrate InsightCM into their existing workflows rather than introduce completely new tools to the entire org that require training and expertise.”

 InsightCM’s differentiation starts with the CompactRIO cRIO-9037 rugged, edge node data acquisition and intelligent embedded processing system running LabVIEW (Figure 2).
-This is a modular, 8-slot scalable system based on an Intel Atom® processor E3825 running at 1.33 GHz.
+This is a modular, 8-slot scalable system based on an Intel® Atom™ processor E3825 running at 1.33 GHz.
 The asset sensors connect to the cRIO-9037 sensor input modules, which then convert the sensor inputs to digital data.

 While many point solutions can acquire, process, and store data, they often do so using a proprietary file format that makes it difficult to use with other software, such as analytics and data presentation tools.
 NI addressed this in InsightCM by using its open access technical data management solution (TDMS) file format.

-The data captured and filtered by InsightCM can then easily be sent up upstream for processing by data analysis and advanced pattern-recognition software.
+The data captured and filtered by InsightCM can then easily be sent upstream for processing by data analysis and advanced pattern recognition software.